 VPN works by connecting you to a set of servers in a process known as tunnelling.
-These servers act as a ‘virtual home’ on the internet, in a sense moving your online experience into a more secure online network.
+These servers act as a new ‘virtual location’ on the internet, in a sense moving your online experience into a more secure online network.

-Whenever you click on a link or type an address into your browser, your computer sends out a series of communications through a number of computers.
-Your data travels across your local network, through a number computers on the internet, and through even more computers on the website’s servers, before following the same route back again to return the information to your computer.
+Whenever you click on a link or type an address into your browser, your computer sends out a series of communications through a number of different computers.
+Your data travels across your local network, through new computers on the internet, and through even more computers on the website’s servers, before following the same route back again to return the information to your computer.

 When you use a VPN, those data packets are encrypted at the originating point, usually hiding both the data as well as the information about your originating IP address.